 Quite another vibe to explore the Catlins.
 Only small settlements, stunning beaches, beautiful waterfalls and lots of wildlife!

 The glacial lakes of central South Island are wonderful.
 They should not be overlooked on your itinerary.
 Surrounded by white summits, their intense colors are mesmerizing.
 Avid hikers will enjoy the area.
 Plus, stay up late at night to admire the magical displays of the stars!

 The South West coast of New Zealand is full of Fjords.
 The 2 easily accessible ones are Milford Sound and Doubtful Sound.
 They both offer impressive scenery to be enjoyed on a cruise.

 Accessible via only one road, the West coast of New Zealand is famous for its glaciers located very close to the sea.

 Activities in Queenstown

 Queenstown is often called the Adventure world capital with many activities such as Buggy jumping, parasailing, Jet boat and more.
 Personnally I like a thrill but not too much, I opted for the following 3 activities.
 Here are my photos and reviews.

 Visiting Queenstown with your family?
 Check out this article about Visiting Queenstown with kids !

-Make your trip last longer!
+Dream before traveling or make your trip last longer!